AdobeDocs/commerce-merchant-services.en/help/data-connection/install.md

 ---
-title: Install Data Connection
+title: Install [!DNL Data Connection]
-description: Learn how to install, update, and uninstall the Data Connection extension from Adobe Commerce.
+description: Learn how to install, update, and uninstall the [!DNL Data Connection] extension from Adobe Commerce.
 exl-id: e78e8ab0-8757-4ab6-8ee1-d2e137fe6ced
 role: Admin, Developer
 feature: Install
 ---
-# Install Data Connection
+# Install [!DNL Data Connection]

 Before you install the extension, [review the prerequisites](overview.md#prereqs).

 ## Install the extension

-The Data Connection extension is available from the [Adobe Marketplace](https://commercemarketplace.adobe.com/magento-experience-platform-connector.html).
+The [!DNL Data Connection] extension is available from the [Adobe Marketplace](https://commercemarketplace.adobe.com/magento-experience-platform-connector.html).
 When you install this extension from the command line of the server, it connects to your Adobe Commerce installation as a [service](../landing/saas.md).
-When the process is complete, **Data Connection** and **Commerce Services Connector** appear on the **System** menu under **Services** in the Commerce _Admin_.
+When the process is complete, **[!DNL Data Connection]** and **Commerce Services Connector** appear on the **System** menu under **Services** in the Commerce _Admin_.

 >[!NOTE]
 >